UoW-CPC/.github/profile/README.md

 You can read more about our projects, publications and people at this [link](https://www.westminster.ac.uk/research/groups-and-centres/centre-for-parallel-computing).

 Under this GitHub organisation you'll find software that we develop for the various research projects we collaborate on.
-You may also want to check out GitHub orgs of specific projectsn, like [MiCADO](https://github.com/micado-scale) :wrench: [PITHIA-NRF](https://github.com/pithia-eu) :milky_way: and [DIGITbrain](https://github.com/digitbrain) :factory:
+You may also want to check out GitHub orgs of specific projects, like [MiCADO](https://github.com/micado-scale) :wrench: [PITHIA-NRF](https://github.com/pithia-eu) :milky_way: and [DIGITbrain](https://github.com/digitbrain) :factory: